Polanski snubs French Oscars fearing 'lynching' - France 24

 "These fantasies of sick minds are treated as established fact -- a lie repeated 1,000 times becomes a truth."

-Polanski said that he was not going to submit himself to a trial by media so "that the irrational triumphs yet again".
+Polanski said that he would not submit himself to a trial by media so "that the irrational triumphs yet again".

+And he hit out at those who claimed that "our 12 nominations were a present from the academy management... brushing aside the secret vote of 4,313 professionals who alone decide the nominations as well as the more than 1.5 million people who have gone to see the film" in France.

-The director caused uproar at the Venice film festival last year -- where his film won two prizes -- by comparing his hounding by the media to the anti-Semitic persecution Dreyfus suffered.
+The director caused uproar at the Venice film festival last year -- where his film won two prizes -- by likening his hounding by the media to the anti-Semitic persecution Dreyfus suffered.

 He later blamed the disgraced Hollywood mogul Harvey Weinstein for his woes.